illusioniststg/hopeline/README.md

 # Project Hopeline
-Disaster Relief and Family Reconnection System
+Disaster Relief and Family Reconnection System - This project focuses on reuniting families and restoring dignity and hope, not just technical complexity.

 ## Prerequisites
 Make sure you have: